gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/copilot-spaces-comments.md

 ## Question 6

 This is the first question that generated real trouble.
+As a reminder, here is question 6:

+> For events with at least three jets, plot the pT of the trijet four-momentum that has the invariant mass closest to 172.5 GeV in each event and plot the maximum b-tagging discriminant value among the jets in this trijet in the rucio dataset mc23_13p6TeV:mc23_13p6TeV.601237.PhPy8EG_A14_ttbar_hdamp258p75_allhad.deriv.DAOD_PHYSLITE.e8514_s4369_r16083_p6697

 ### GPT-4.1